What Is Operant Conditioning?

 Email: [email protected]

-As I have said before, OC has been a misused science, because the flaws in the model cannot be ignored.
+OC has been a misused science, because the flaws in application of the model cannot be ignored.
 It is like studying organic chemistry your whole life, and then practicing as a child psychologist.
 The educational experience at the level of the molecule doesn’t translate well to the complex life of giving advice on how to properly raise a child.

 Using a dog trainer or behaviorist who is an expert in OC, but not an expert in all the rest, is a waste of time and money.
 I have seen this over and over again.
 As an example, I recently was contacted by an OC defender, who told me I must know nothing about OC, and wanted to rebuke and educate me on the topic.
 I gave the example of a recent dog attack that happened in my town.
 A group of dogs were fighting, and they turned on a 2 year old child and killed him.
 I asked what would be the OC way of dealing with this case.
 Her answer was she would teach all the dogs to be on a Down Stay whenever the kids were around.
 Here is what I said: